portworx/px-docs/release-notes/portworx-enterprise.md

 * Abort all pending I/Os the the pxd device during a reboot so speed up reboots
 * Move the px-ns internal port from 7000 to 9013
 * Remove the unnecessary warning string "Data is not local to the node"
+* Add px_ prefix to all volume labels

 ### Errata